BHoM/documentation/templates/Toolkit template/BHoMToolkitTemplate_ReadMe.txt

 5. Close Visual Studio.

-6. (Applies only you couldn't do step 1. "_Place solution and project in the same directory_")
+6. (Applies only if you couldn't do step 1. "_Place solution and project in the same directory_")

    Go in the repo folder, which will be called "SoftwareName".
 It will contain only the solution file "SoftwareName.sln" and another folder "SoftwareName".